deeplearning540/deeplearning540.github.io/_sources/lesson03/content.rst.txt

 =========

 Use the data set you used for `lesson02 </source/lesson02/content.rst>`_ or be brave and choose a different one.
 Complete the following steps in order:
-Use the data set you used for `lesson02 </source/lesson02/content.rst>`_ or be brave and choose a different one.
-Complete the following steps in order:

 For part a
 ----------

 - Split your data set into train and test set at a fixed ratio.
-- Split your data set into train and test set at a fixed ratio.

 - Train a kNN classification on the training set with a fixed value of `k`.

 For part b
 ----------

 - Run the prediction and compute accuracy, precision, recall.

-- Let's vary now and recompute accuracy, precision, recall for each variant:
+- Let's vary parameters now and recompute accuracy, precision, recall for each variant:

   - rerun everything with a smaller and a bigger testset for a fixed `k`
   - rerun everything with a different values of `k` with a fixed testset